ignatandrei/patterns/src/patternsSite/docs/patterns/Decorator.md

             cryptic.Key = ASCIIEncoding.ASCII.GetBytes("ABCDEFGH");
             cryptic.IV = ASCIIEncoding.ASCII.GetBytes("ABCDEFGH");
-            //we decorate the initial stream with a crypto stream using (var crStream = new CryptoStream(stream, cryptic.CreateEncryptor(), CryptoStreamMode.Write)) {
+            // Decorates the FileStream with a CryptoStream (the first Decorator). using (var crStream = new CryptoStream(stream, cryptic.CreateEncryptor(), CryptoStreamMode.Write)) {
-                //and we decorate further by encoding
-                using (var gz = new GZipStream(crStream, CompressionLevel.Optimal))
+                // Further decorates the CryptoStream with a GZipStream (the second Decorator). using (var gz = new GZipStream(crStream, CompressionLevel.Optimal)) {
-                {
                     gz.Write(data, 0, data.Length);